yet-another-static-site-generator/yass/README.md

 * Can be extended with modules written in any script/programming language
 * Generating sitemaps
 * Generating Atom feeds
+* Auto reconfigure server when configuration file was changed
-* Freshly created, unpolished, have a few bugs :D
+* Unpolished, have a few bugs :D

 ## Build from sources